-Windshield Washers - Pull the wiper control lever toward you, and hold it.
+Windshield Washer - Pull the wiper control lever toward you, and hold it.
 The washers spray until you release the lever.
-The wipers run at low speed, then complete one more sweep after you release the lever.
+The wipers run at low speed, then complete a few more sweeps after you release the lever.

 Turn Signals and Headlights